 My day began pretty relaxed.
 Getting out the door at 12am, hunting for a place to have my lunch.
 My brother who is in Oslo called on my cell phone while I was looking for the lunch place and by the time we finished I had found a nice place in West Hollywood on Santa Monica boulevard.

 The Book signing

 In the evening I went to the book signing at the Beverly Hills Library.
-The core production team from the movie Chicago were there and I had a better chance to interact with them some more then what I had the day before.
-I got there at 7.10 and waited in a line for a moment before we were let in to the room where the short discussion was going to be held.
+The core production team from the movie Chicago were there and I had a better chance to interact with them some more than what I had the day before.
+I got there at 7.10pm and waited in a line for a moment before we were let in to the room where the short discussion was going to be held.
 There were probably around 70 people there.
 Three or four from the audience were able to ask questions about the movie before someone from booksoup.com took it to a stop as the rest of time would be needed for the production team to sign books.

 We were in lines but at 8pm Rob Marshall the Director had to leave, and many were disappointed that he would not be able to sign their books.
 I hesitated for a moment wondering if I was going to run after him, so I could tell him that he seems like a very warm open hearted person.
 I went after Rob and told him, and also mentioned that I was getting into acting.
 He replied that I had the look for it, and from his expression it seemed that he wanted to say more, but could not find the words to explain what it was.
 As he said the words his hand turned in a roundish way that was similar to the movement of opening the wheel on a safe.
 I told him that I had given a business card to Bill the Writer and his publicist that was for him, and he replied that he would get it later.